aditya-azad/destined/README.md

 ### Upcoming tasks

 Since, all the scheduled tasks are displayed together at one place, it is easier to know what it is that you have to do next at all times.
-I don't believe in block scheduling as it is too restrictive to me personally.

 ### Overdue tasks